dav1d-exe/vRP/README.md

 # david_vrp
-dav1d.exe#6666 if you have problems DM.
+dav1d.exe#5406 if you have problems DM on discord.